gy-hou/gy-hou.github.io/_pages/about.md

 **Education Background**

-* Master of Science in Computer Science:  Northeastern University
-* Master of Quantitative Finance: University of Science and Technology of China
+* Master of Finance: University of Science and Technology of China

 **Current Goal**